Here’s a list of free things that you can do with your kids to get you out of the house and having fun.

 6. Calgary Public Library

 Library cards at the Calgary Public Library are now free for everyone.
 They also offer many free programs and activities.
-Recently, the library has also added toys to the kids areas – most are small, but the Fish Creek library has a larger area with games and toys even older kids will enjoy and the Central Library downtown has a full sized firetruck inside.
+Recently, the library has also added Early Learning Centres and toys to the kids areas – some are small, but the Fish Creek library has a larger area with games and toys even older kids will enjoy and the Central Library downtown has a full sized firetruck inside.

 Find out more reasons to love the Calgary Public Library here.